fashemma007/aws_ci_cd_project/instructions/3-configuration-management.md

 #### Other Considerations

-- Make sure you only run deployment-related jobs on commits to the `master` branch.
+- Make sure you only run deployment-related jobs on commits to the `main` branch.
 Provide screenshot of a build triggered by a non-master commit.
 It should only run the jobs prior to deployment. **[SCREENSHOT10]**

 ![Deploy jobs only run on master](screenshots/SCREENSHOT10.png)